become an expert birder on the slopes.

 The Dusky Grouse (aka Mountain Chicken) is a large, ground-dwelling bird with dark gray-brown plumage, a long tail and feathered legs for warmth.
 Males have bare yellow eye combs and reveal violet throat patches during courtship.
 These well-camouflaged birds often blend into the forest floor and are known for their "sneak attacks" on unsuspecting passersby.

-• Call: During mating season, males produce a deep, low “hoop-hoop-hoop” sound that can be hard to hear from a distance.
+- Call: During mating season, males produce a deep, low “hoop-hoop-hoop” sound

-• Habitat: Commonly found in Alta’s coniferous forests, favoring pine, fir and spruce trees.
-They are often seen foraging on the ground for evergreen needles or roosting in trees during winter.
+- Habitat: These birds are often seen foraging on the ground for evergreen needles or roosting in pine, fir and spruce trees

 Northern Pygmy Owl

-The Northern Pygmy Owl is a tiny but fierce predator, only about the size of a sparrow.
-It has brown plumage with white speckles, bright yellow eyes and two dark “false eyes” on the back of its head to confuse predators.
+The Northern Pygmy Owl is a tiny—but fierce—predator.
+This owl is only the size of a sparrow with white speckles, bright yellow eyes and two dark “false eyes” on the back of its head to confuse predators.
 Unlike most owls, it is active during the day.

 Golden Eagle

 The Golden Eagle is one of North America's largest birds of prey, with dark brown plumage and golden streaks on the back of its head and neck.
 Juveniles have white patches on their wings and tail.
-It has broad wings and a slightly smaller head than a bald eagle and it soars with slightly upturned wings in a shallow "V" shape.
+Adults have broad wings and a slightly smaller head than a bald eagle, soaring with slightly upturned wings in a shallow "V" shape.
 Look for its golden feathers in good lighting.

 Birding at Alta 101: resources